kitzeller/ColorwavesCodelab/Team1005TopicSurvey.md

 In this tutorial we created the Colorwaves app that uses Google Cloud Speech API to change the color of our background to whatever color the user has spoken.

 To learn more about the Google Speech API, please visit this [page](https://cloud.google.com/speech-to-text/).

+Part of the code from this tutorial was obtained from sample applications in the Google cloud [documentation](https://cloud.google.com/speech-to-text/docs/samples).